• Lab for Cell Dynamics

 Before I came here I was confused about this subject.
 Having listened to your lecture I am still confused.
 But on a higher level. — Enrico Fermi

 Jen-Hao Cheng grew up in various places in Asia and the US.
 He studied Biology at Macalester College and Computational Biology at Carnegie Mellon University.
 Upon graduation, he returned to Taiwan and studied transcriptional regulation and molecular evolution at Huai-Kuang Tsai's lab in Academia Sinica.
-He then worked as a Bioinformatics Engineer at ACT Genomics, where he analyzes NGS data to improve cancer precision medicine.
-Jen-Hao is currently pursuing for a Ph.D. degree at LCD while simultaneously working at ACT Genomics.
-Jen-Hao is interested in using computational approaches to study cancer systems biology and aiming to discover potential combinatorial therapuetic strategies.
+He then worked as a Bioinformatics Engineer at ACT Genomics, where he analyzed NGS data to improve cancer precision medicine.
+Jen-Hao is currently pursuing a PhD degree where he is interested in using computational approaches to study spatiotemporal dynamics of molecular changes and cell fate.

 broken image